asadovka/cyb_web2/docs/cyb.md

 <illustration>
 ```

-Cyb is hiding all complexities of web3 connections under one colourful indicator that range from green to red.
-Ideally it works like indicator of internet connection we all are use to.
+Cyb is hiding all complexities of web3 connections under one colorful indicator that range from green to red.
+Ideally it works like indicator of internet connection we all used to see in smartphones.
 Connection indicator cyberlinked to a `connect` app that is integral part of id bar.
 It gives an ability for an agent to understand status of connections and chose web3 providers.

 ```
 <api-definition>